ChandraBabu-web/Data_mining/README.md

 Installation
 Ensure you have Python installed, then install the required libraries:

+!pip install selenium
+Additionally, you need to download the compatible Chromedriver executable file for your Chrome browser version.

 - from selenium import webdriver
 - from selenium.webdriver.common.by import By
 - import os